langfuse/langfuse-python/examples/django_example/README.md

 4. **Dependencies**:
 - Django: The primary framework for building the application.
 - Langfuse: Library for event tracing and management.
-- OpenAI: Mentioned as an AI platform, not actively used here.

 5. **Usage**:<br>
 - Preparation: Ensure `langfuse` is installed and configured in the `myapp/langfuse_integration.py` file.<br>